Moscow: Tram

-Moscow has an extensive tram system, which first opened in 1899.
-The newest line was built in 1984.
-Its daily usage by Muscovites is low, making up for approximately 5% of trips because many vital connections in the network have been withdrawn.
-Trams still remain important in some districts as feeders to Metro stations.
-The trams also provide important cross-links between metro lines, for example between Universitet station of Sokolnicheskaya Line (#1 red line) and Profsoyuznaya station of Kaluzhsko-Rizhskaya Line (#6 orange line) or between Voykovskaya and Strogino.
+Moscow has an extensive tram system, which opened in 1899.
+The newest line was constructed in 1984.
+Daily tram usage by Muscovites is low, making up approximately 5% of trips, because vital connections in the network have been phased out.
+Nevertheless, trams remain important in some districts as feeders to metro stations.
+Trams also provide important cross-links between metro lines—for example, between the Universitet station on the Sokolnicheskaya Line (#1 red line) and the Profsoyuznaya station on the Kaluzhsko-Rizhskaya Line (#6 orange line), and similarly between the Voykovskaya metro station and the Strogino metro station.